Leaf KYOTO Delivered by Leaf, a local information magazine!

 • Tel.075-331-0020

-4.Cherry blossom trees along the Kamo River [Hanki no Michi] / Kitayama
+10.Cherry blossom trees along the Kamo River [Hanuki no Michi] / Kamigamo, Kitayama

-[A walking path [half-tree path] on the west side of the Kyoto Botanical Garden.]
+[The path of the half-tree, a walking path on the west side of the Kyoto Botanical Garden.

 Along the Kamo River from Kitayama Ohashi Bridge to Kitaoji Bridge, double-stemmed weeping cherry trees create a tunnel of cherry blossoms that stretches for about 800 meters.
 From near Aoi Bridge to near Kamigamo Bridge, there is a row of Someiyoshino cherry trees, and the view from the other side of the river is beautiful.